jolicode/castor/doc/06-watch.md

         echo "File {$file} has been {$action}\n";
         return false;
     });
-    echo 'stopped watching'; // will print stopped watching once a file has been modified in the src folder }
+    echo 'stopped watching'; // will print "stopped watching" once a file has been modified in the src folder }
 ```